sho9000/syn-round/README.md

 Copy *round.exe* and *round_options.json* **into your Synapse launcher folder**.
 ![](https://cdn.discordapp.com/attachments/876284350499540995/985093409251401758/unknown.png)

 <br /> I also recommend dragging the *bin* folder in either the transparent or non transparent theme folder that came in the zip file into your Synapse launcher folder to get the custom theme.
-For the font to work, install Quicksand font I supplied in the zip file
+For the theme font to work, install Quicksand font I supplied in the zip file, or just Ctrl+H for "Quicksand" in the theme-wpf.json file and replace the font with the font of your choice.
+The default font is Segoe UI

+If the editor font is weird then install Microsoft's Cascadia Code font, which should have came prebuilt into windows 11 anyways, but someone had this issue once.
 <br />

 ### configuring options (*round_options.json*):